15 Minutes with Salcombe Gin

 We create gins just for cocktails in the bar.
 Our espresso martini is made using gin.
 We distil it just for that (instead of vodka) with fresh coffee beans, vanilla and cocoa in there, as well your traditional juniper.
 We’ve also done things like double strawberry and pink pepper corn gin which we did specifically for Wimbledon a couple of years ago.
 These are never sold by the bottle, but they are created and used in cocktails so we’re always able to provide something that you can’t get anywhere else.

-LOOKING BACK AT WHERE YOU STARTED AND WHERE YOUR ARE NOW, WHA’S YOU’RE YOUR HIGHLIGHT?
+LOOKING BACK AT WHERE YOU STARTED AND WHERE YOU ARE NOW, WHAT’S BEEN YOUR HIGHLIGHT?

 The best thing is converting people that say ‘I don’t really like gin’.
 The other is when you go to bars and restaurants around the country and see your own product on the shelf; and if you ask a member of staff for a recommendation and they say Salcombe Gin… that brings a big smile.